aeemiliaaa/aeemiliaaa/README.md

 - 💻 I'm currently learning Python via the MOOC 2025 Python Programming course from the University of Helsinki
+- In the process of getting my Google Cybersecurity Professional Certificate
 - Actively documenting my course progress on GitHub
 - Exploring AI & Cybersecurity related roles